SwedbankPay/developer.swedbankpay.com/_includes/post-purchase-3-1.md

 be able to validate that everything works as intended, or maybe it's time for [acceptance tests][acceptance-test]?

+Some of our payment methods require a few additional steps before they can be activated and become available in your payment UI.
+Read more about them and what you need to do by clicking the cards below.

 There are other features and capabilities you can add to tailor the payment requests in order to meet your business needs.
-Go have a look in our **Features** section (button below) to see what else we can offer.
+See what else we can offer by clicking **Additional Request Options**.

+{% include card-list.html card_list=page.card_list col_class="col-lg-3" %}

 {: .text-right .mt-3}
 [Top of page](#payment-order-v31)